 Make sure you have enough cash with you when exiting Anguilla as the departure tax is paid in cash only and there are no ATMs in the port in Anguilla.
-Click on the map below to see more details in google maps.

-Shoal Bay East is a long and gorgeous white sand and turquoise water beach and rightfully one of the most popular beaches on Anguilla.
 As Anguilla is a fairly remote and high prized island, even popular beaches will likely never be overcrowded.

 Snorkeling was good at some of the rocks 100ft off-shore, but the current was strong and this may not be for everyone.